Cameron-Gai/SkillsInventoryManagement/README.md

 - Manager approvals and search by skill/team
 - Admin data audits, imports, and backups
 - Role-based interfaces for Employee / Manager / Admin
+- Pending skill requests require manager or admin approval before they count toward the catalog

 ---